MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

 ## TCS on Sale of Scrape @ Zero Rate

-- For example, invoice has been raised to customer for INR 1,00,000 towards sale of Scrape.
+For example, invoice has been raised to customer for INR 1,00,000 towards sale of Scrape.
 Customer has a certificate of income tax at Zero rate @ 0% on Scrap instead of normal rate.

-  In this case TCS calculation will be as following:
+  - In this case TCS calculation will be as following:

     |Component|Value|
     |----------------------------------|---------------------------------------|
     |**TCS Base Amount**|100000|
     |**TCS Amount**|0(100000x0%)|

-  GL Entries will be as following:
+  - GL Entries will be as following:

     |Particulars|Amount|
     |----------------------------------|---------------------------------------|
     |**Customer Account**|100000|
     |**Sales Account**|-100000|

-## TCS to be calculated on Sales Return (Sales Return Order/Sales Credit Memo)
+## TCS to be calculated on Sales Return (Sales Return Order or Sales Credit Memo)

-- For example, sales return from customer for INR 10,000 on which 1% TCS is applicable for Nature of collection “Scrap”.
+For example, sales return from customer for INR 10,000 on which 1% TCS is applicable for Nature of collection “Scrap”.

-  In this case TCS calculation will be as following:
+  - In this case TCS calculation will be as following:

     |Component|Value|
     |----------------------------------|---------------------------------------|
     |**TCS Base Amount**|10000|
     |**TCS Amount**|100(10000x1%)|

-  GL Entries will be as following:
+  - GL Entries will be as following:

     |Particulars|Amount|
     |----------------------------------|---------------------------------------|